CodeStix/reddit-discord-bot/README.md

 ## Embedding

-You can also past a reddit url into the chat, the bot will transform it into a nice embedded message.
+You can also paste a reddit url into the chat, the bot will transform it into a nice embedded message.

 ![reddit url embedding](https://github.com/CodeStix/reddit-discord-bot/raw/master/images/redditurl.png)